LORTEY/NeovimConfig/README.md

-**This repo is my NeoVim config with fully automatic DAP, LSP and Conform support via Mason.
+** This repo is my NeoVim config with fully automatic DAP, LSP and Conform support via Mason.

+For some reason conforms dont work